Category Archives: Knowing Jesus

 • “For God, who said, “Let light shine out of darkness,” made His light shine in our hearts to give us the light of the knowledge of the glory of God in the face of Jesus Christ.”

-This verse connects with those written above and solidifies the concept of God’s glory in us through Jesus in us.
-Light is a beautiful thing; without it our lives would be very challenged.
+This verse connects with those written above and solidifies the concept of God’s glory, God’s value being in us through Jesus in us.
+Light is a beautiful thing; without it our lives would be very challenging

 The truth that God’s light is in me is astounding.
 I cannot even say I really understand it.
-But on those days when my thinking and vision of myself is dimmed by shadowy accusations, guilt or misperceptions, I am glad for God’s light in me that leads me, that removes the shadows and illuminates truth.
+But on those days when my thinking and vision of myself is dimmed by shadowy accusations, guilt or misperceptions, I am grateful that God’s light leads me, removes the darkness and illuminates truth.
 I hold on to that truth.

 Reflections

-There is much to say about the value God places in us through Jesus and the Spirit of God in us.
+There is much to say about the value God places in us through Jesus and His Spirit.

-At the moment, these few scriptures are rich with truth and can provide hours of meditation, prayer and deeper study.
+The scriptures shared in this post are rich with truth and can provide hours of meditation, prayer and deeper study.

 What I love about these truths is that I don’t have to construct or conjure up my own value.
-I don’t have to toot my horn and draw attention to myself or my achievements to show people I have value.
-I don’t have to meet the ever-changing standards of people in order to have value.
+I don’t have to draw attention to myself or my achievements to feel valued.
+I don’t have to meet the ever-changing standards and expectations of people in order to have value.

 Even on my best day, I cannot make my own value.
 Trying to construct my own meaning and value is wearisome.
 It is chasing after the wind.
 God loves me and puts true value in me.

 I have always been intrigued by the concept of the beauty of the Lord.
 I imagine the beauty radiating from Him as a brilliant light, a sparkling and flickering of different colors.
-Somehow I always come up short, expecting some type of ethereal, mystical encounter, but perhaps God’s beauty is less ethereal and more readily understandable.
+Somehow, I always come up short, expecting some type of ethereal, mystical encounter, but perhaps God’s beauty is less ethereal and more readily understandable.

 The Beauty of the LORD